goldkin/spirohash/README.md

 ## Installation

-Simply install [Python](https://www.python.org/), [ImageMagick](https://www.imagemagick.org/script/index.php), [PythonMagick](https://wiki.python.org/moin/ImageMagick), and clone this repository.
-See the code example above for how to run the tool.
+Simply install [Python](https://www.python.org/), [PIL](http://www.pythonware.com/products/pil/), and clone this repository.
+See sample usage above for how to run the tool.

 ## Contributing